karthaj/PM-Avurudu/README.md

 ## Technologies Used
-The game application was developed using [Phaser](https://phaser.io/) the following technologies:
+The game application was developed using [Phaser](https://phaser.io/) integrateing following technologies:

 1. HTML
 2. CSS
-3. JavaScript
+3. TypeScript
 4. Bootstrap
 ## Contribution
 This game application was developed by Ashfak Khajudeen alis Karthaj.
 If you find any issues or bugs, please feel free to raise an issue.
 Contributions are also welcome.